Panasonic FZ300 versus Canon XC10

 - More modern: Is somewhat more recent (announced 3 months after the XC10).

-Arguments in favor of the Canon XC10:
+Advantages of the Canon XC10:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.